 The major port at Laem Chabang again provides the perfect gateway for large business.
 It is fast becoming one of the main transportation hubs with ASEAN and has formed strong links with other major seaports such as the Dawei deep-sea port in Myanmar, Sihanoukville Port in Cambodia, and Vung Tau Port in Vietnam.

-Fantastic 2 bedroom condo for sale right at the new exit from Highway 7 in Ban Amphur
+One-bedroom condo for sale right at the new exit from Highway 7 in Ban Amphur

 Who does the Eastern Seaboard target?